-- (a) The primary purpose of the public right-of-way is for use by vehicular and pedestrian traffic. - (b) The regulations contained in this article do not prohibit pure speech by religious, civic, and social organizations and others, but merely regulate the activities of an individual or an organization which are commercial in nature, or potentially hazardous to the public. - (c) It is recognized that conducting business within the city as a vendor or from a food truck ice cream truck, or nonmotorized pushcart may have negative land use, public safety, and traffic impacts which the city desires to regulate. - (d) Vendors operating food trucks, ice cream trucks, and nonmotorized pushcarts and conducting business as vendors on public and private streets and sidewalks and public rights-of-way within the city can increase potential hazard to motorists, pedestrians and vendor operators and their patrons.
-Potential safety hazards may arise from street geometry, traffic circulation patterns, and from differences between food truck, ice cream truck, or nonmotorized pushcart travel speeds, especially on arterial streets.
-Food trucks, ice cream trucks, nonmotorized pushcarts, or vendors operating and conducting business on the shoulders of streets or public rights-of-way are susceptible to a significant degree of accident vulnerability particularly on major arterials with higher speeds and traffic volumes. - (e) Restricting the proximity within which food trucks, ice cream trucks, and nonmotorized pushcarts may operate to each other will combat vehicular traffic congestion and will significantly lessen the impact such activities have on on-street parking availability. - (f) Allowing food trucks, ice cream trucks, and nonmotorized pushcarts to operate upon public sidewalks may create objective health, safety, or welfare concerns because of limited maneuvering space and pedestrian safety considerations.
+- (a) The primary purpose of the public right-of-way is for use by vehicular and pedestrian traffic. - (b) The regulations contained in this article do not prohibit pure speech by religious, civic, and social organizations and others, but merely regulate the activities of an individual or an organization which are commercial in nature, or potentially hazardous to the public. - (c) It is recognized that conducting business within the city as a vendor or from a catering vehicle, food truck, ice cream truck, or nonmotorized pushcart may have negative land use, public safety, and traffic impacts which the city desires to regulate. - (d) Vendors operating catering vehicles food trucks, ice cream trucks, and nonmotorized pushcarts and conducting business as vendors on public and private streets and sidewalks and public rights-of-way within the city present can increase a potential hazard to motorists, pedestrians and vendor operators and their patrons.
+Potential safety hazards may arise from street geometry, traffic circulation patterns, and from differences between motor vehicle food truck, ice cream truck, and catering vehicle or nonmotorized pushcart travel speeds, especially on arterial streets.
+Catering vehicles food trucks, ice cream trucks, nonmotorized pushcarts, or vendors operating and conducting business on the shoulders of streets or public rights-of-way are susceptible to a significant degree of accident vulnerability particularly near intersections and driveways or on streets major arterials with higher speeds and traffic volumes.

+- (e) Food trucks, ice cream trucks, nonmotorized pushcarts, or vendors operating and conducting business on the shoulders of streets or public rights-of-way near intersections and driveways may obstruct the views of approaching drivers, where sight lines are necessary to be able to see potentially conflicting vehicles in sufficient time to stop before reaching the intersection.
+Restricting food trucks, ice cream trucks, and nonmotorized pushcarts from operating on corridors and near intersection with high collision histories, identified in the Draft Vision Zero Action Plan, will minimize the potential for a substantial increase in traffic safety hazards. - (e) Restricting the proximity within which catering vehicles food trucks, ice cream trucks, and nonmotorized pushcarts may operate to each other will combat vehicular traffic congestion and will significantly lessen the impact such activities have on on-street parking availability. - (e)(f) Allowing catering vehicles food trucks, ice cream trucks, and nonmotorized pushcarts to operate upon public sidewalks may create objective health, safety, or welfare concerns because of limited maneuvering space and pedestrian safety considerations.
 Lack of or diminished space on sidewalks due to vending activities conducted thereon could force pedestrians onto busy streets.
-Locations of street fixtures further constrain available sidewalk space.

-- (g) Food trucks, ice cream trucks, nonmotorized pushcarts, or vendors operating and conducting business on the shoulders of streets or public rights-of-way near intersections and driveways may obstruct the views of approaching drivers, where sight lines are necessary to be able to see potentially conflicting vehicles in sufficient time to stop before reaching an intersection.
+Locations of street fixtures further constrain available sidewalk space. - (g) Food trucks, ice cream trucks, nonmotorized pushcarts, or vendors operating and conducting business on the shoulders of streets or public rights-of-way near intersections and driveways may obstruct the views of approaching drivers, where sight lines are necessary to be able to see potentially conflicting vehicles in sufficient time to stop before reaching an intersection.
 Restricting food trucks, ice cream trucks, and nonmotorized pushcarts from operating on corridors and near intersection with high collision histories, identified in the Vision Zero Action Plan, will minimize the potential for a substantial increase in traffic safety hazards. - (h) Vending has a relatively low barrier to entry and vending encourages entrepreneurship. - (i) Vending can provide an economic opportunity for individuals to support themselves and their families.

 Sec.
-20-16.030. - Definitions.
+20-19616.030. - Definitions.